-Dr. Harris is one of the best gallbladder surgeons in Birmingham.
-He understands how debilitating gallbladder disease can be as he has helped hundreds of patients alleviate their pain through his minimally invasive surgical approach.
+Dr. Harris understands how debilitating gallbladder disease can be and he has helped hundreds of patients alleviate their pain through a minimally invasive surgical approach.
 If you are experiencing gallbladder pain, suffering from gallstones, or want to learn more, schedule a visit via our contact page or by calling (205) 995-9700.

-Dr. Harris, a board-certified general surgeon who trained at the Mayo Clinic.
-With the exception of extremely complicated cases, he performs all of his gallbladder surgeries laparoscopically with a few small incisions and usually with a minimal amount of post operative pain.
+With the exception of very few extremely complicated cases, he performs all of his gallbladder surgeries laparoscopically with a few small incisions and usually with a minimal amount of post operative pain.
 The medical term for the procedure is laparoscopic cholecystectomy.

 - Less pain

 - Ability to go home the same day of surgery

 Why would I need gallbladder surgery?

 When you eat - especially when you eat fatty food - the gallbladder contracts and pushes bile into the intestines to help with digestion.
 Gallstones can block the gallbladder from being able to do this and this can cause pain (called biliary colic).
 This can also sometimes cause nausea and vomiting.
 Sometimes inflammation can develop as a result of gallstones and cause the gallbladder to become infected.
 Gallstones can also get out of the gallbladder and travel down the bile duct and block the bile duct and cause jaundice or pancreatitis.
 Very rarely pancreatitis or cholangitis can be life threatening.
 Sometimes an endoscopic procedure called an ERCP (endoscopic retrograde cholangiopancreatography) is needed to remove gallstones from the bile duct.
 An ERCP is done by a gastroenterologist.